KirilTan/LeetCode/9-palindrome-number/explanation.md

 - **Space Complexity**:
   The space complexity is **O(n)** as well, since we store the string representation of the number and its reversed version.

-This solution provides a simple and efficient way to determine if an integer is a palindrome by leveraging Python’s string handling capabilities.